DasEd955/Stocks-Subreddit-Classifier/planning.md

 1. **The predicted label** — `argmax` over the four classes, mapped to its string name via the model's own `id2label` (the source of truth baked into `config.json`).
 2. **The confidence** — the max softmax probability, shown as a Gradio `Label` with the full probability distribution across all four classes so the user sees not just the winner but how close the runner-up was (directly relevant to the Opinion↔Analysis boundary failure documented in Section 9).
-3. **A triage hint** — because the calibration analysis (Section 8) established that errors concentrate below ~0.60 confidence, the interface flags low-confidence predictions as "route to human review," operationalizing the triage threshold rather than just reporting a number.
+3. **A triage hint** — since the calibration analysis (Section 8) established that errors concentrate below ~0.60 confidence, the interface flags low-confidence predictions as "route to human review," operationalizing the triage threshold rather than just reporting a number.

 **Design decisions:**

-- **Inference parity with training.** The app reuses `max_length=256` and reads labels from `id2label` in the saved config, so the deployed predictions are identical to what the notebook would produce — no silent drift between eval and deployment.
+- **Inference parity with training.** The app reuses `max_length=256` and reads labels from `id2label` in the saved config, so the deployed predictions are identical to what the notebook would produce.
+No silent drift between eval and deployment.
 - **Model path is configurable and auto-resolving.** The trained model directory (`model/takemeter-model`) is gitignored (it is a large binary artifact), so the app does not assume a fixed file.
-It reads an optional `TAKEMETER_MODEL_DIR` environment variable, defaults to the local checkpoint, and if pointed at the parent `takemeter-model` directory it auto-selects the latest `checkpoint-*` subfolder.
+It reads an optional `TAKEMETER_MODEL_DIR` environment variable, defaults to the local checkpoint, and if pointed at the parent `takemeter-model` directory it auto selects the latest `checkpoint-*` subfolder.
 This keeps the committed code runnable for anyone who has trained (or downloaded) the model without committing the weights themselves.
-- **CPU-friendly.** The app runs the model on CPU by default (DistilBERT is small enough for sub-second single-post inference), so it does not require a GPU to demo.
+- **CPU-friendly.** The app runs the model on CPU by default (DistilBERT is small enough for sub-second single post inference), so it does not require a GPU to demo.

-**Honest caveat to report:** The interface inherits every limitation of the underlying model documented in Sections 8–9 and the README reflection — in particular the directional Opinion→Analysis bias and the thin training signal for sarcastic `Low_Quality_Misleading` posts.
+**Honest caveat to report:** The interface inherits every limitation of the underlying model documented in Sections 8–9 and the README reflection.
+In particular, the directional Opinion→Analysis bias and the thin training signal for sarcastic `Low_Quality_Misleading` posts.
 The confidence-based triage hint is the interface's way of surfacing that uncertainty rather than hiding it behind a single label.

-**Verification:** The app was verified by loading the saved best checkpoint (`checkpoint-56`, epoch 4, validation accuracy 0.848 — the `load_best_model_at_end` selection) and classifying the canonical example posts end-to-end.
+**Verification:** The app was verified by loading the saved best checkpoint (`checkpoint-56`, epoch 4, validation accuracy 0.848, the `load_best_model_at_end` selection) and classifying the canonical example posts end-to-end.
 The model loads and runs to completion on CPU, and the interface faithfully reports the model's actual `argmax` label and max-softmax confidence.

-**A finding surfaced during verification (reported honestly, not hidden):** the *deployed* predictions on the README "Sample Classifications" posts do **not** all match the high-confidence labels printed in that table (e.g. the NVDA data-center post is predicted `Interpretive_Opinion` at 0.54, not `Evidence_Based_Analysis` at 0.94).
-This is consistent with the model's *own* calibration data already documented in Section 8 / the README — mean confidence on correct predictions is only ~0.57 and ECE is 0.287, so the model is poorly calibrated and rarely produces the 0.9+ confidences that table reports.
-The sample-table numbers appear to be illustrative rather than reproduced from this checkpoint.
-The interface exposes the model's true (low, sometimes wrong) confidence rather than the aspirational table values — which is the entire point of shipping the calibration-based triage hint.
+**A finding surfaced during verification (reported honestly, not hidden):** the *deployed* predictions on the README "Sample Classifications" posts do **not** all match the high confidence labels printed in that table (e.g. the NVDA data center post is predicted `Interpretive_Opinion` at 0.54, not `Evidence_Based_Analysis` at 0.94).
+This is consistent with the model's *own* calibration data already documented in Section 8 / the README.
+Mean confidence on correct predictions is only ~0.57 and ECE is 0.287, so the model is poorly calibrated and rarely produces the 0.9+ confidences that table reports.
+The sample table numbers appear to be illustrative rather than reproduced from this checkpoint.
+The interface exposes the model's true (low, sometimes wrong) confidence rather than the aspirational table values, which is the entire point of shipping the calibration-based triage hint.
 Running instructions are documented in the README.